chriscroome/ansible-role-firefox/README.md

     jail: true
 ```

-By default the Firefox ESR version is not installed since this is provided by Debian.
+By default the Firefox ESR version is not installed since this is provided by Debian and Firefox Nightly is also not installed since it is provided by the apt repo.

-The `firefox_editions` list variables are:
+The `firefox_editions` list item variables are:

 #### name